davidjackson-uk/davidjackson-uk/README.md

 --->
 # Free Software
 I am a supporting member of the Free Software Foundation and so prioritise free software and its principle whenever I can.

+I do use proprietary software where my clients require it.

+# Cell phone technology
+I am a user and support of Graphene OS (running on Google Pixel 6 hardware)

+# Desktop computing
+Is on GNU/Linux Mint

+# Laptop computing
+Is on GNU/Fedroa